 - Cook on high for 2-2.5 hours, stirring once at one hour.
 Start checking for doneness at 2 hours.
 Brussels sprouts should be softened but still have some chew to them.
 Butternut squash should be tender and not mushy.

-- In a small pot, stir together the maple syrup, apple cider vinegar, cinnamon, nutmeg and salt.
+- In a small pot, stir together the honey, apple cider vinegar, cinnamon, nutmeg and salt.
 Bring to a boil, reduce heat and simmer, stirring frequently for 5 minutes.
 Sauce will reduce and become thickened.
 Pour over the veggies and toss.

 - Sprinkle with pecans and serve.

-- Toss the Brussels sprouts, butternut and red onion with the maple syrup, apple cider vinegar, cinnamon, nutmeg and salt PLUS one tablespoon of olive oil.
+- Toss the Brussels sprouts, butternut and red onion with the honey, apple cider vinegar, cinnamon, nutmeg and salt PLUS one tablespoon of olive oil.

 - Spread over the sheet pans evenly.